Thursday, May 8, 2025

 BOOK BEGINNINGS ON FRIDAYS

-Thank you for joining me for Book Beginnings on Fridays.
-Please share the opening sentence (or so) of the book you are reading this week.
-You can also share from a book that caught your fancy, even if you are not reading it right now.
+Thank you for joining me this week for Book Beginnings on Fridays where participants share the opening sentence (or two) from the book they are reading.
+You can also share from a book you want to feature, even if you are not reading it at the moment.

 MY BOOK BEGINNING

-Please add the link to your Book Beginnings post in the box below.
-If you share on social media, please use the #bookbeginnings hashtag.
+Please add the link to your book beginning post in the linky box below.
+If you participate or share on social media, please use the hashtag #bookbeginnings so other people can find your post.

 Mister Linky's Magical Widgets -- Thumb-Linky widget will appear right here!